SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Arrays and dictionaries store multiple values together in a single collection.
 If you create an array or a dictionary, and assign it to a variable, the collection that is created will be :newTerm:`mutable`.
-This means that you will be able to change (or :newTerm:`mutate`) the collection after it has been created – perhaps to add more items to the collection, or to remove existing items from the ones it already contains.
+This means that you can change (or :newTerm:`mutate`) the collection after it is created, perhaps to add more items to the collection, or to remove existing items from the ones it already contains.